Supremesujay/College-Works/README.md

 ## Feedback

-If you have any feedback, please reach out to us at hassassinsp10@gmail.com
+If you have any feedback, please reach out to me at hassassinsp10@gmail.com